 If picked up early, anaemia is usually treated with iron tablets and an iron rich diet.
 In some cases you may be offered a dose of intravenous iron given through an infusion directly into your veins.
 This works more quickly than tablets, but there are some additional risks.
 An infusion is usually offered if the surgery cannot be delayed.

 Heart, lung and other medical problems

-If you have any other long-term medical problems, consider asking your GP or nurse for a review of your medications, especially if you think your health is not as good as it could be.
+If you have any other long-term medical problems, consider asking your GP surgery for a review of your medications, especially if you think your health is not as good as it could be.

 Anxiety and mental health

-Many techniques including mindfulness, relaxation and breathing exercises or yoga could help you relax before and after your surgery.
+Many techniques including mindfulness, relaxation, breathing exercises or yoga can help you relax before and after your surgery.

-If you are taking medication for mental health problems it is important to let the nurse at the hospital know about your medication.
-They will usually not want you to stop this.
-They can help organise any particular support you need for your time in hospital or return home.
+If you are taking medication for your mental health, it is important to let the team at the hospital know about this during your preoperative assessment.
+They will usually ask you to continue this medication throughout your hospital stay.
+It is important to take it to the hospital with you.
+They can also help organise any specific support you might need for your time in hospital or return home.